gsoft-inc/sg-eslint/README.md

 git push
 ```

+## Plugin-Provided Rules

+Sharegate's plugin provides the following custom rules, which are included as appropriate in all core linting configs:

+- [prefer-cx](packages/rules/docs/rules/prefer-cx.md): Prefer cx over classnames as the name of classnames imports.
+- [restrict-full-import](packages/rules/docs/rules/restrict-full-import.md): Prevent importing the entirety of a package.

 ## License

 Copyright © 2019, Groupe Sharegate inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.